Roasted Boneless Leg Of Lamb

 How To Roast Boneless Leg Of Lamb

-Here are the easy steps for making Roasted Boneless Leg of Lamb:
+You can nail this recipe even if it’s your first time to make roast lamb.
+Here are the easy steps and step-by-step photos for making Roasted Leg of Lamb:

 - Mix all of the marinade ingredients in a small bowl until thoroughly combined.

-- Butterfly the lamb and marinate it.
+- Butterfly a boneless leg of lamb and rub the marinade on it.
 Roll it tightly, securing it with kitchen twine.

 - Transfer the seasoned lamb to a bowl and tightly cover it with plastic wrap.